VexisMorlock/Morlock-Pass/README.md

 * Download 7-zip console version plugin for Far Manager and place in working directory [7-zip]
  * you may want to install normal 7-zip for windows as well, because the plugin is in a 7z archive.

--install [AutoHotKey] v 1.1.33.1 or higher
+* Install [AutoHotKey] v 1.1.33.1 or higher

--Set up usb drive to use drive letter Z:/ or change the working directory.
+* Set up usb drive to use drive letter Z:/ or change the working directory.

--Create key_Card.7z on the drive with a master password.
+* Create key_Card.7z archive with both .morlock files inside, and place them on the drive with a master-password.

+* When using morlock-pass by default your master-password is forgotten after every action.
+If you don't like that, it can be changed in the GUI.

  [7-zip]: https://www.7-zip.org/download.html
  [AutoHotKey]: https://www.autohotkey.com/